-EDF SA is currently building a new 1,600 MW EPR at the Flamanville site.
+EDF SA is currently building a new 1,630 MW EPR at the Flamanville site.

 The EPR, a pressurised water reactor (PWR), belongs to the latest and third generation of nuclear reactors.
-It will be safer, more powerful, and more environmentally friendly than its predecessors.
-Due to its "evolutionary design", the EPR incorporates the full experience feedback compiled by its designers and by French and German operators over more than thirty years.
+It is safer, more powerful, and more environmentally friendly than its predecessors.
+Due to its "evolutionary" design, the EPR incorporates the full experience feedback compiled by its designers and by French and German operators over more than thirty years.

-The EPR has a capacity of 1630 MW and will consume 17% less fuel due to a more efficient core and higher output efficiency.
+The EPR has a power of 1630 MW and will consume 15% less fuel thanks to a more efficient reactor core and a higher efficiency turbine.

 EDF has set ambitious environmental targets for the EPR, leading to a series of measures intended to further mitigate the impacts of a power plant on the environment.
-In normal operating conditions, radioactive and chemical discharges () will be at least 30% lower per MWh generated.
+In normal operating conditions, radioactive and chemical discharges (2) will be at least 30% lower per MWh generated.
 In addition, the higher combustion rate and the core design will reduce by around 30% the amount of radioactive waste versus the current 1300 MW reactors.